 Photo: Caddo ‘head pot’ from the Historic Arkansas Museum Collection.(MORE ...)

 Brian Rose on looting: "history that’s been murdered"

 In an interview with American Public Media’s Dick Gordon, AIA President and Professor at University of Pennsylvania Brian Rose describes his recent first trip to Iraq where he saw ancient sites cratered by looters.

 Professor Rose also speaks about the cultural heritage briefings he has been giving to American soldiers on the archaeology of Iraq and Afghanistan, and his visit to the Iraq Museum.

 The interview can be heard here in the second part of the broadcast.(MORE ...)

 Exhibition Review: "Worshiping Women"Worshiping Women: Ritual and Reality in Classical Athens launched in December 2008 at the Onassis Cultural Center is an exhibition composed primarily of loans from foreign institutions and museums and will be open until May 9, 2009.
 The introductory plaque at the beginning of the exhibition informs us that “religious rituals defined women.”
 The visitor is led through galleries focusing on priesthood, the cycle of life, festivals, heroines, and goddesses.
 Each section looks at the imagery on vases, marble stelai, or statues in order to reveal insights into the world of Classical Athenian women.
 Particularly intriguing is the realization of how much money it would have cost to ship these priceless artifacts from their museums to mid-town Manhattan.
-Loans from the British Museum, the Louvre, Italy, Berlin, and Boston among other locations fill the cases in addition to loans from the Metropolitan Museum ...(MORE ...)
+Loans from the British Museum, the Louvre, Italy, Berlin, and Boston among other locations fill the cases in addition to loans from the Metropolitan Museum of ...(MORE ...)